-Glass House Rock Climbing is a full day of climbing in the magnificent Glass House Mountains National Park.
+Glass House Rock Climbing is a full day of climbing in the magnificent Mount Ngungun Mountains National Park.
 Whether you are visiting Brisbane or live here year round, climbing Glass House Rock Climbing is a memory making experience.
-The diverse vegetation provides spectacular views.

-You will meet at the Glass House Mountains at 7:45am and finish around 2:30pm.
+You will meet your qualified guide at the Mount Ngungun National Park entrance at 0800am and finish around 2:30pm.

 Your day will begin with a safety briefing, where the guide will go through safety procedures and allocate climbing gear and ropes between the group.
 You will then begin the walk into the national park.
 The walk time will depend on the group.
 However, is usually about 30-40 minutes.